After trying my hand at coconut bacon and loving the flavor, I was left hoping for a texture that was closer to the real thing.

 - Use a brush (or a spoon) to brush both sides of the eggplant slices with sauce.
 Arrange in a single layer on the parchment-lined baking sheet(s) and sprinkle with more black pepper.

-- Bake for 20-30 minutes or until the eggplant is deep red in color, appears dry, and is slightly crispy.
-If needed, increase heat to 250 (121 C) at the end if not crisping up.
+- Bake for 25-30 minutes, then flip eggplant slices over, and bake for an additional 5-15 minutes (or longer if slices are thicker) or until the eggplant is deep red in color, appears dry, and is slightly crispy.
+If browning too much, but not crispy, reduce temperature and bake longer to dehydrate (this likely means the slices were too thick).
 Remove from the oven and let cool slightly.
 It will crisp up the more it cools.

 - Once cooled, store in a sealed container in the refrigerator up to 5 days or in the freezer up to 1 month.
 To reheat, heat a skillet over medium heat, add a little oil of choice, then heat bacon on both sides until warmed (be careful not to burn).